Sweden says Iran using local gangs to target Israel and other states

 “Iran has previously used violence in other countries in Europe in a bid to silence critical voices and perceived threats against its regime,” said Sapo.

-“Our assessment is that this is a regional conflict that has spread globally and now also includes Sweden as an arena for this conflict,” Mr Stenling told a press conference.
+“Our assessment is that this is a regional conflict that has spread globally and now also includes Sweden as an arena for this conflict,” Mr Stenling said.

-He said that “very young individuals, even children, can be used to carry out Iranian activities that threaten security in Sweden”.
+“Very young individuals, even children, can be used to carry out Iranian activities that threaten security in Sweden.”

 Sapo said it was collaborating with the police, military and international allies “to meet the threat from Iran”.